On interpolating sequences for Bloch type spaces

-It is well-known that interpolating sequences for $\hinf$ are separated for the pseudohyperbolic distance.
-With respect to necessary conditions, Attele proved that this is also true for interpolating sequences for the Bloch space $\B$ (see \cite{At}).
-If we deal with sufficient conditions, as we have mentioned above, he also proved that if a sequence is sufficiently separated for the pseudohyperbolic distance, then it is interpolating for $\B$.
-We prove that this condition is not necessary since we can find interpolating sequences for $\B$ as close as we want: \begin{ex} For any $\eps >0$ there exist interpolating sequences for $\B$ which are $\eps-$separated and $\eps$ cannot be increased. \end{ex}
+Madigan and Matheson proved that if a sequence is sufficiently separated for the pseudohyperbolic distance, then it is interpolating for the classical Bloch space $\B$.
+We prove that this condition is not necessary since we can find interpolating sequences for $\B_{v_\alpha}^{\infty}$, where $v_{\alpha}(z)=(1-|z|^2)^\alpha$, $\alpha >0$, and in particular for $\B$, as close as we want: \begin{prop} Let $\alpha > 0$.
+For any $\eps >0$ there exist interpolating sequences for $\B_{v_\alpha}^{\infty}$ whose constant of separation is less than $\eps$. \end{prop}